isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Pleading`: Includes both filing a claim and response `Judgement`: After the trial, the judge makes a final decision `Execution`: Enforcing judgement.
-The winning party can take steps to enforce the judgement `Legal Fees`: The full amount a client pays their lawyer for legal services `Court Costs`: What the judge orders the losing party to pay `Limitation Period`: The deadline for filing a lawsuit
+The winning party can take steps to enforce the judgement `Mediation`: A voluntary dispute resolution process where a neutral third party helps the parties negotiate a settlement.
+Mandatory if someone initiates it
+`Legal Fees`: The full amount a client pays their lawyer for legal services `Court Costs`: What the judge orders the losing party to pay `Limitation Period`: The deadline for filing a lawsuit